-Chrome 76 has a number of changes: the default Flash lock and the incognito mode detection complexity
+Chrome 76 makes a number of changes: blocking Flash by default and making it harder for incognito mode to be detected for

-In late 2016 and early 2017, Chromeblocked Flash background elements and installed HTML5 by default, while users had to manually turn on the Adobe plugin for each site separately.
-In July of the same year, Adobe announced it would stop supporting Flash, and Google promised to remove the plugin from its browser by the end of 2020.
+Late 2016 and early 2017 Chromeblocked background Flash elements and set HTML5 by default, requiring users to manually enable the Adobe plugin on a site-by-site basis.
+In July of that year, Adobe announced it would end support for Flash, and Google promised to remove the plugin from its browser by the end of 2020.

 Incognito mode

-Many sites with a paid subscription did not allowbrowse the pages in incognito mode, which some used to circumvent the limit on the number of free articles.
-Previously, the company reported that with the new Chrome update this will change and so it happened.
+Many paid subscription sites did not allowbrowse in incognito mode, which some have used to bypass the limit on the number of free articles.
+The company previously announced that this would change with the new Chrome update, and that's exactly what happened.

 </ img>

-Chrome 76 beta fixed the API FileSystem so that sites can no longer use this “loophole” to detect incognito mode.
+In Chrome 76 beta, the FileSystem API was fixed so that sites can no longer use this "loophole" to detect incognito mode.

 What else

 Google has also added several new features fordevelopers.
-For example, they can now program sites so that they automatically switch to the dark version when the night mode is on.
+For example, they can now program sites to automatically switch to a dark version when night mode is enabled.

 Source: Google